Skip to main

 Kevin Bray

-Old Spice - Stop the Car
+Old Spice - "Skincriminating Evidence"

-Insecure - Getting Ready
+Insecure - "Inner Thoughts"

-From cops to corporate raiders, imploding morning show hosts to families defining themselves and their race, Kevin creatively travels between so many different characters, shows, films and commercials, while imbuing each work with the same multi-dimensionalism and stylistic nuance.
+From cops to corporate raiders, imploding morning show hosts to families defining themselves and their race, Kevin creatively travels between many different characters, shows, films and commercials, while imbuing each work with the multi-dimensionalism and stylistic nuance.

 Starting in music videos after graduating from NYU’s Tisch School of the Arts, Kevin worked with artists that included Jennifer Lopez, Christina Aguilera, Anita Baker, Luther Vandross, Brandy, Jessica Simpson, Celine Dion and Whitney Houston.